The benefits of exercise during pregnancy

 Studies into pregnancy exercise are generally based on 150 minutes of activity per week.
 How you space these minutes out is up to you, although it’s best not to exceed 30 minutes of exercise per session.
 The goal is to raise heartrate, engage your muscles and core through aerobic activities such as walking, pilates, jogging and swimming.

-It’s advised to start your routine slowly with five minutes per day, adding 5 extra minutes per week.
+It’s advised to start your routine slowly with adding five extra minutes per day each week.
 Sports that have a high risk of falling such as horse riding and skiing are best avoided.

 Exercise is safe for most pregnant women, however it is advised to speak to your GP or midwife before exercising if you experience any of the below:

 Known weakness of the cervix or if you’ve had a cervical stitch